Scenic Waimea Canyon Drive

 Read our detailed guide below to the best things to see and do along the Waimea Canyon Drive.

 Considering a visit to Waimea Canyon?
-Be sure to check out our Waimea Canyon guide for all the details you need to plan!
+Bookmark our Waimea Canyon website for all the details you need to plan!

 Looking for the best way to visit the Na Pali Coast of Kauai?
 A catamaran cruise with a local guide is a great option, with snorkeling in summer and whale-watching in winter.
 You may see dolphins and turtles as well! ⛴️ ⛴️